Mhurta41/u-call-it/README.md

 ### MVP Goals

 - User can easily navigate the menu
-- User can filter drinks through spirit/liquor (category)
+- User can filter drinks through category
 - User can type and search for the particular drink they want
 - User can click on their drink and see the ingredients needed to make it with a reference image